LanarsInc/phone_input/README.md

 ## Validation

-* With PhoneInput widget you can use a number of build-it validators for phone numbers.
+* With Phone Input widget you can use a number of build-it validators for phone numbers.
-* You can customize validate behavior through autovalidateMode parameter in PhoneInput widget.
+* You can customize validate behavior through autovalidateMode parameter in Phone Input widget.
 * Each validator can be customized with an optional `errorText` property to change the displayed error message.
 * Most of the validators have an optional `allowEmpty` property that prevents the field from being flagged as valid if it is empty.
 This can be useful if you want to display a different error message for empty fields.